 Whether your paver is made of brick, stone, concrete, or other construction material, it’s quite expensive to construct a paver.
 Therefore, you have decided to protect it from harmful elements and color fading.
-I assume that you already got a suitable paver sealer of your need.
+I assume that you already got a paver sealer for your need.

 So, you have decided to apply the seal yourself; this positive approach is praiseworthy even if you don’t know how to do it right.
 Applying a paver sealer is quite easy and straightforward.
 You don’t need to pay someone to do it for you.